-A quality keyring made from real 1950 sixpences, the perfect 70th birthday gift - a wonderful way to remember their birth year.
+A quality keyring made from a real 1951 sixpence, the perfect 70th birthday gift - a wonderful way to remember their birth year.

 Traditionally given as a symbol of good luck, the humble sixpence has rocketed in popularity in recent times.
-This keyring features a 1950, which will be the birth year of anyone celebrating a 70th birthday this year!
+This keyring features a a real coin which will be the birth year of anyone celebrating a 70th birthday this year!

 Add an engraving?